lvzixun/Boxy-Theme/README.md

 ### Activation

-Activate the UI theme and color scheme by modifying your user preferences file, which you can find using the menu item `Preferences → Package Settings → Boxy Theme → Preferences`.
+Activate the UI theme and color scheme by modifying your user preferences file, which you can find using the menu item `Preferences → Package Settings → Boxy-Theme → Preferences`.

 Also you can use commands provided by the theme:

 1. Open `Command Palette` using menu item `Tools → Command Palette...`
-2. Choose `Boxy Theme: Activation` or `Boxy Theme: Configuration`
+2. Choose `Boxy-Theme: Activation` or `Boxy-Theme: Configuration`
 3. Hit `Enter`

 > **DON'T FORGET TO RESTART SUBLIME TEXT AFTER ACTIVATING THE THEME.**